Heinrich Sterr

-Career
+Early life and career

 Sterr was born on 24 September 1919 in Ortenburg, Lower Bavaria as part of the Free State of Bavaria.
 Unlike many other flying aces in the Luftwaffe, he was not a member of the pre-war Luftwaffe (he had only just turned 20 when war broke out) and he missed the early warfare over Poland, France and the first year in the East.
 After completing his pilot-training in 1942, Sterr was sent as an Unteroffizier, to 6.
+Staffel (6th squadron) of Jagdgeschwader 54 (JG 54—54th Fighter Wing), a squadron of II.
+Gruppe (2nd group).

+World War II

-Staffel (6th squadron) of Jagdgeschwader 54 (JG 54—54th Fighter Wing).
-At the time it was based at Ryelbitzi, west of Lake Ilmen covering the battles around Demyansk Pocket as the Soviets continued to try and break through the German forces in front of Leningrad where he scored his first victory on 6 April when he shot down a Mikoyan-Gurevich MiG-3 fighter aircraft.
+World War II in Europe had begun on Friday, 1 September 1939, when German forces invaded Poland.
+In June 1941, German forces had launched Operation Barbarossa, the invasion of the Soviet Union.
+At the time of Sterr's posting to JG 54, II.
+Gruppe was based at Ryelbitzi, west of Lake Ilmen covering the battles around Demyansk Pocket as the Soviets continued to try and break through the German forces in front of Leningrad where he scored his first victory on 6 April when he shot down a Mikoyan-Gurevich MiG-3 fighter aircraft.

 In late 1942, II.
-Gruppe was scheduled to be reequipped with the Focke Wulf Fw 190 A-4 at Heiligenbeil, present-day Mamonovo.
+Gruppe was scheduled to be reequipped with the Focke-Wulf Fw 190 A-4 at Heiligenbeil, present-day Mamonovo.
 On 7 January 1943, Sterr was shot down and wounded in his Messerschmitt Bf 109 G-2 (Werknummer 13609—factory number) by Lavochkin-Gorbunov-Gudkov LaGG-3 fighters in the vicinity of Ramushevo on the Lovat River.
 By the end of March 1943, Sterr had over 30 victories, and on 30 April he was awarded the Honour Goblet of the Luftwaffe (Ehrenpokal der Luftwaffe).
 In June, Luftflotte 1 staged a last big effort to blow the railway bridges of the vital supply link to Leningrad.
 In July, most other fighter Gruppen were assembled around the Kursk salient for the next German offensive - Operation Zitadelle.
-Although II./JG 54 was kept back guarding Leningrad, it appears several of its pilots, including Oberfeldwebel Sterr, went with I./JG 54 to Orel.
+Although II./JG 54 was kept back guarding Leningrad, it appears several of its pilots, including Oberfeldwebel Sterr, went with II.
+Gruppe to Orel.
 In the fortnight or so that it was where he scored a further ten victories to add to his tally of shootdowns.
 On 23 July, he was awarded the German Cross in Gold (Deutsches Kreuz in Gold).

+On 12 September 1943, Hauptmann Erich Rudorffer, at the time Sterr's group commander, filed a special report requesting his promotion to wartime officer.
+On 16 September, Major Hubertus von Bonin, wing commander of JG 54, concurred in the assessment, emphasizing on his ability as a mentor to other pilots, and stated that Sterr is well suited for promotion to wartime officer.
+In consequence, Sterr was promoted to Leutnant (second lieutenant) on 1 November 1943 with a rank age dated 1 January 1944.